Read with ASL YouTube channel: These videos help with reading comprehension and learning ASL. Example: Emotions: ASL & words!

 504 Absolutely Essential Words by Murray Bromberg, Julius Liebb, and Arthur Traiger

-Reading tutoring with ASL: Online one-on-one tutoring in reading comprehension, using ASL to communicate.
-The instructor is fluent in ASL and has over 40 years of teaching experience: Chris Wixtrom, M.S.
-Education: TESOL (Teaching English to Speakers of Other Languages), Producer, Read with ASL YouTube channel (and websites: englishbyeye.org and aslaccess.org), 1997 Founder, ASL Access.
-For more information, contact: chrisgivesclarity@gmail.com.
-Some Vocational Rehabilitation agencies cover this tutoring, as it rapidly develops English literacy helpful to vocational goals.
-Some companies sponsor tutoring.
+One-on-one virtual online English tutoring using ASL to communicate.
+Chris Wixtrom, M.S.
+Education: TESOL (Teaching English to Speakers of Other Languages), Producer, Read with ASL YouTube channel and websites: englishbyeye.org and aslaccess.org, Founder, ASL Access.
+For more information, contact englishunlocked@gmail.com.
+Some Vocational Rehabilitation (VR) agencies fund tutoring to build literacy skills for vocational goals.
+Companies may sponsor tutoring.
+ESL/ESOL/ELL/EFL programs may sponsor tutoring.